TomReforged/module-challenge-intro-to-git/mac.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 7. What is a merge conflict?
 8. How do you resolve a merge conflict?

+1. Git is a system that is used to help control and push projects to and from Github

+2.Git is what is typed and used within the terminal, Github is a place where everything is stored.

+3.So that we don't make mistakes on the main.

+4. Pull requests lets me tell others what I have changed and pushed to a branch.

+5.I think the command is cd then the name of the branch or if you want to go back up one you would do cd ..

+6.I think git fetch is the safer version of git pull.
+It pulls the files without making any changes to my local files.
+I think git merge is putting all the files back to the main branch.

+7.When multiple people are changing the same code.

+8.Make a new commit? or open it and make changes as necessary.